pmahnke/mahnke-cocktails/recipe_processed/mexican_firing_squad.md

 stars: 0
 base_spirits: "Reposado Tequila "
 youtube: "3aV3DzDfW_A"
+description: "A classic Collins-style cocktail that features tequila, lime, and grenadine, topped with soda and a few dashes of Angostura bitters."
 excerpt: |
   The drink is essentially a tequila Collins, made with lime in place of lemon and grenadine in place of plain sugar, with the addition of some Angostura Aromatic Bitters.
 ---